Harriet2306/E-voting-Frontend/DEPLOYMENT.md

 - **dist folder missing**: Run `npm run build` first
 - **Cannot find module 'express'**: Run `npm install express`
 - **404 errors on routes**: Make sure server.cjs is serving index.html for all routes
+- **Cannot connect from outside**: Check firewall rules with `sudo ufw status` and ensure port 3063 is allowed
+- **PathError with wildcard routes**: This has been fixed in the current server.cjs - if you see this error, pull the latest version

 ## PM2 Commands